ReturnHelper/return-request-api-docs/source/Webhook.rst

   Customers that subscribes this notification without the need of returnInventoryList, no action is required.

-  For customers that uses the returnInventoryList, please subscribe to :ref:`notification-warehouseMarkShipmentArrivedv2` and `notification-inventoryCreated` for the new notification structure.
+  For customers that uses the returnInventoryList, please subscribe to :ref:`notification-warehouseMarkShipmentArrivedv2` and :ref:`notification-inventoryCreated` for the new notification structure.

 This notification is sent when warehouse receive a shipment.